nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 ## Appendix C : Non Functional Requirements

-1. Should work on any [mainstream OS](#mainstream-os) as long as it has Java `1.8.0_60` or higher installed.
+1. Should work on any mainstream OS as long as it has Java `1.8.0_60` or higher installed
+2. Should be able to process user’s request and show result in 2 seconds.
+3. Should be user-friendly for both beginners and advanced users.
-2. Should be able to hold up to 1000 persons.
+4. Should be able to hold up to 1000 tasks.
+5. Should be able to work offline
+6. Should only input by keyboard
+7. Should be able to change the storage location of data file
-3. Should come with automated unit tests and open source code.
+8. Should come with automated unit tests and open source code.
-4. Should favor DOS style commands over Unix-style commands.

-{More to be added}

 ## Appendix D : Glossary

 ##### Mainstream OS

 > Windows, Linux, Unix, OS-X

-##### Private contact detail

-> A contact detail that is not meant to be shared with others

 ## Appendix E : Product Survey

 ### Google Calendar
 #### Strengths
 1. Simple 'what you see is what you get' interface